 Boudoir photography is booming, with many photographers making a business of it.
 Experienced boudoir photographer Damien Lovegrove shares his expertise in the Fujifilm X system with a DSLR user looking to get started in the boudoir genre.

-London-based photographer and visual artist LA Creativity shoots portraits and weddings and has recently expanded her repertoire into boudoir photography.
+London-based photographer and visual artist LA Creativity broadened her repertoire into boudoir photography, being already established in shooting portraits and weddings.
 As the owner of a Canon EOS 5D Mark III she has also been looking at switching to a smaller, lighter mirrorless kit and has been eyeing up the Fujifilm X camera and lens range.

 We thought it would be a good idea to introduce LA Creativity to Damien Lovegrove: one of the UK’s most respected boudoir photography practitioners and teachers, he made the transition from Canon DSLRs to Fujifilm some years ago and is something of an X-system expert.
 We set up a photo shoot in London for Damien and LA with a selection of models and lovely prime lenses.